Chinese leader pushes back against Trump on free trade

 "No one will emerge as a winner in a trade war," Xi told the forum in the Swiss Alps.

-He said economic globalization has become a "Pandora's Box" for many, but that it was not the cause of many global problems.
-He added that international financial crises were caused by the excessive pursuit of profits, not globalization.
+He said economic globalisation has become a "Pandora's Box" for many, but that it was not the cause of many global problems.
+He added that international financial crises were caused by the excessive pursuit of profits, not globalisation.

 Xi's appearance, a first for a Chinese leader at the annual meeting of political leaders, CEOs and bankers in Davos, came as doubts emerge about whether the United States will remain a force for multilateral cooperation on issues like trade and climate change.

-Europe, meanwhile, is pre-occupied with its own troubles, from Brexit and militant attacks to the string of elections this year in which anti-globalization populists could score gains.
+Europe, meanwhile, is pre-occupied with its own troubles, from Brexit and militant attacks to the string of elections this year in which anti-globalisation populists could score gains.

 This has left a vacuum that China seems eager to fill.